 Lisa provides support to students regarding on-campus employment, in addition to administrative support for the Law Library administrative office.
 Her previous employment in college administration includes working at Hampshire College, Amherst, MA; Mount Holyoke College, South Hadley, MA; and Manchester Community College, Manchester, CT.
 Lisa holds a B.A. from the College of the Atlantic, Bar Harbor, ME.

-Elisabeth is the acquisitions/serials librarian at the Law School Library.
-She leads the collection development team in purchasing all library materials, and manages the day-to-day operations of both the acquisitions and serials units.
+Elisabeth leads the collection development team in purchasing all library materials, and manages the day-to-day operations of both the acquisitions and serials units.
 Elisabeth also assists in providing reference, research, and educational services to the law school community.
-Prior to managing acquisitions and serials, she was the head of access services at the Law Library from 1999-2006, and the assistant acquisitions/serials librarian from 1993-1999.
-She holds a B.A. from the University of Connecticut, and an M.L.S. from Syracuse University.
-Elisabeth is a member of the American Association of Law Libraries and the Law Librarians of New England.
+Prior to managing acquisitions and serials, she was the Head of Access Services from 1999-2006.
+She holds a B.A. from the University of Connecticut, and an M.L.S from Syracuse University.

-Rebecca processes and receives monographic and serial book orders within the law library, as well provides customer service between the library and vendors for print material related issues.
-She holds a Master's degree in information and library science from Southern Connecticut State University.
+Rebecca works primarily within acquisitions and serials, by processing and receiving monographic and serial book orders, recordkeeping, and ensuring database integrity, as well as assisting with catalog maintenance and electronic resource management.
+She provides customer service between the library and vendors for book order and subscription related issues.
+She holds a B.A. from Eastern Connecticut State University, and an M.L.S. from Southern Connecticut State University.

 Glenn provides financial assistance and support to the Law Library administrative and acquisitions/serials departments.

 Barbara coordinates the activities for cataloging and database maintenance.
 She is responsible for adding to the discovery and access of resources for the integrated library system.
 Barbara is also a member of the reference team.